albertjohnsonpc/albertjohnsonpc.github.io/content/posts/windows-stuff/install-docker-in-wsl.md

 >You will be presented with the initial setup page for Portainer Server.

->I have istalled docker in WSL in a lot of ways and found this to be the easiest way.
+>I have installed docker in WSL in a lot of ways and found this to be the easiest way.

 ---